 Feedback from local partners on "what data, data collection, and reporting processes are worth their time and effort" proved crucial in seven cities.
 In three, training for local providers about data collection and evaluation helped partners use their common data systems more effectively.
-As a respondent in one of these cities explained, afterschool programs.
+As a respondent in one of these cities explained, "Unfortunately, using data is not an easy skill for all the staff in afterschool programs.
 Having a staff member or team of people who continually bring up the data and show our partners how to use it on a regular basis has been essential."